JohnCervantes/movie_db_sveltekit/README.md

 ```

 **Notes / maintenance**
+- SQLite is lightweight and ideal for development but not suitable for multi-user production environments.
+Supabase PostgreSQL provides scalability and reliability.
 - If `src/lib/server/movie.db` does not exist, the `createDb.js` script opens/creates it automatically when server-side code runs.
 - To (re)create tables, run the `createTable.js` script (it executes on import).
 Be careful: repeated runs are guarded with `CREATE TABLE IF NOT EXISTS` but manual DB resets require removing the `.db` file.
 - There is no top-level `LICENSE` file in this repo (checked `src/lib/server` for license; none found).
 Add a `LICENSE` to the repo root if you want to publish with a specific license.

+**Deployment**

+- Use `vercel --prod` or similar for production builds (see `vite.config.js` and `svelte.config.js`).
+- Ensure production environment variables are set in your hosting platform (Vercel, Netlify, etc.).

+**Further work / suggestions**

+- Add authentication middleware and proper password hashing.
+- Add API documentation for server routes (OpenAPI or simple markdown).
+- Add tests and seed scripts to populate example data.
+- Migrate SQLite schema to Supabase PostgreSQL with a migration script.